ThemeStation: Generating Theme-Aware 3D Assets from Few Exemplars: Experiments

-As shown in (a) and (c) of~\reffig{ablation_study} and~\reftab{quantitative_ablation_study}, it is evident that the introduction of reference prior and DSD significantly enhances the model quality \revision{in terms of semantic coherence, texture and geometry.
-From (b) of~\reffig{ablation_study}, we can see the naive combination of reference prior and concept prior results in severe loss conflict and produces bumpy surface and blurry texture, which further} shows the effectiveness of our DSD for alleviating loss conflicts.
+As shown in \reffig{ablation_study}(a,c) and~\reftab{quantitative_ablation_study}, it is evident that the introduction of the reference prior and DSD significantly enhances the model quality \revision{in terms of semantic coherence, texture and geometry.
+From \reffig{ablation_study}(b), we can see that the naive combination of the reference prior and concept prior results in severe loss conflict and produces bumpy surface and blurry texture, which further} demonstrate the effectiveness of our DSD for alleviating loss conflicts.